KevinZJX/fork_opensecura_sw_kelvin/docs/kelvin_isa.md

 ```

 Note: The register interleaving is [0,2,1,3] and not [0,1,2,3] as this matches
-vconv/vdwconv requirements, and one vsrxqs is the same as two chained vsrxns.
+vconv/vdwconv requirements, and one vsraqs is the same as two chained vsrans.

 --------------------------------------------------------------------------------